PackMojo

 Amanda LeeLast updated Published 3 min read

 Professor Ruoxi (Rachel) Ma, a Graphic Communication instructor at the California Polytechnic State University in San Luis Obispo, stated that laminated packaging is difficult to recycle because it is essentially multiple layers of different types of plastic as well as aluminum that cannot be separated.
-These plastics have different properties and if mixed together, compromises their quality.
+These plastics have different properties and if mixed together, compromise their quality.
 Aluminum is recycled differently than plastics and can contaminate a batch of recycled plastics if recycled together.

 Ma mentioned that most laminated packaging is not recycled and is burned for landfills due to its money and time-saving aspects.